shahwaiz14/event-tracker/README.md

 ## ARCHITECTURE

 **Data Model:**
-EventTracker's data model is comprised of three components: User, Event, and Event Log.
+EventTrackr's data model is comprised of three components: User, Event, and Event Log.

 1. _User Table_: The User model is Django's built-in model for authentication.
 It includes fields like username, password, email, first_name, last_name.
 It is used for authentication and represents the users of our API.